 Developers regularly provide software updates to address performance issues or improve software and will supply separate patches to address specific security vulnerabilities they've found.
 Applying these patches is vital for closing known security gaps.

 Misconfigured systems pose similar risks.
 New hardware and software within your organization must be installed and integrated to ensure they don't compromise security.
 Incorrect access permissions and weak passwords, for example, may leave your infrastructure more vulnerable to an attack.

 But what happens when developers stop supporting software altogether?
-This leads to outdated "legacy" systems which, according to the 2020 HIMSS Cybersecurity Survey, are extremely common in the healthcare industry.
-Of the 168 US-based cyber security professionals who responded to the survey, 80% said their organization currently used legacy systems.
+This leads to outdated "legacy" systems, which, according to the 2023 Harmony Healthcare IT Survey, are extremely common in the healthcare industry.
+Of the 31 U.S.-based Chief Information Officers who responded, 94% said their organization currently uses legacy systems.

-Nation-state attacks launched by foreign governments, and state-sponsored attacks which involve affiliated cyber criminal groups, are two major risks to the healthcare industry.
+Nation-state attacks launched by foreign governments and state-sponsored attacks involving affiliated cybercriminal groups are two major risks to the healthcare industry.
 These threat actors use many of the same attack tactics—such as ransomware and phishing—as less sophisticated hackers but with more technical capability, funding, and force.

 Healthcare providers may be particularly vulnerable if they have information (such as groundbreaking medical data or research) that helps an attacker's mandate or gives them a competitive edge.
 Unlike amateur hackers, these groups can be very skilled and persistent.

 The HHS named two state-sponsored groups in its June 2023 report on cybersecurity threats in the health sector:

 - Silent Chollima: North Korea reportedly sponsors a group called Silent Chollima, a subgroup of the notorious Lazarus group, responsible for the 2022 Maui ransomware attacks that encrypted healthcare servers that hosted electronic health records services, imaging services, and diagnostics services.